risan/risanb.com/content/code/bundling-your-javascript-library-with-rollup.md

 yarn add rollup -D
 ```

 All this time we use the globally installed `rollup` to bundle our library.
 It's not the right approach.
 Other people might contribute to our library.
-It's possible that they have different Rollup version, or even worse they might not have Rollup installed at all.
+It's possible that they have a different Rollup version, or even worse they might not have Rollup installed at all.

 We might also use a CI pipeline to automate package publishing.
 And the server might not have Rollup installed.
-This way we can make sure every contributor or the CI server use the same version of Rollup.
+This way we can make sure every contributor or the CI server uses the same version of Rollup.

 ### Update Our package.json File